weversonbarbieri/weversonbarbieri/README.md

 # About me

+🚗 Over 6 years of experience in the automotive industry.

+🐍 1+ year of experience in Python and 💻 1+ year of experience in C++.

-🤓 I'm electrical engineer graduated and mastering student.
+🤓 I'm automotive engineer and busness administration graduated and software developer.

-🌎 I live in Brazil and have dual citizenship, brazilian and italian.
+🌎 I live in Brazil, but I feel like a citizen of the world and global mindset.

 🔭 I’m currently searching a working in tech.

-📚 I’m currently learning Data Science, Mobile and Games.
+📚 I’m currently learning Python, C++ and software development.

 ⚡ Curious fact: